 However, there have been a very small number of cases of rabies transmission through organ transplantation, e.g. corneas or internal organs.

 The majority of people who contract rabies develop the so-called “furious” form of the disease and will present with altered behaviour, including increased anxiety and hyperactivity, aerophobia (fear of drafts of air), hydrophobia (fear of water), and pain or tingling at the wound site.
-The person will deteriorate rapidly over a short period of up to 12 days, resulting in paralysis, coma and death.
+Cario-respiratory arrest leads to death after a few days.

 “Paralytic” rabies occurs in the minority of cases and progresses more slowly, as muscles become paralysed, resulting in coma and death.